python-discord/site/pydis_site/apps/content/resources/frequently-asked-questions.md

 This is because it's easier and safer for people on the server since they do not need to download a file to view it.
 It's also to ease the burden on our moderators, otherwise they would have to download and check the files posted to the server.

+Even though Discord does support previewing of files like `.txt` and `.py`, that support is only available on Desktop, not mobile.
+Additionally, we prefer people to use hastebin as it encourages them to only copy over the relevant code snippets instead of their whole code; this makes helping much easier for all involved.

 If you want to share code please use our hosted hastebin, [paste.pythondiscord.com](http://paste.pythondiscord.com).